-You won't have to worry about using one single device just to pick up from where you left it from.
-With the Kindle Cloud Reader, your notes, highlights, and bookmarks are synced in any device you use.
+You won’t have to worry about using one single device just to pick up from where you left it from.
+The Kindle Cloud Reader synced your notes, highlights, and bookmarks in any device you use.
 Just be sure to log in from a single Amazon account.

 6. You can highlight, note, and bookmark pages.

 Just like the experience with a regular book, you can also highlight, note, and bookmark memorable lines and pages for future reference.
 Of course, minus the guilt of having to put a mark on the book.
-If you make a mistake in highlighting or noting details, you can easily delete it and start a new one without having to worry about the pages getting messed up.
+If you make a mistake in highlighting or noting details, you can easily delete it and start a new one without having to worry about messing up the pages.

 7. Your storage spaces at home will thank you.

-There will be lesser books stored in your bookshelves meaning that fewer books will have to catch the dust and dirt inside your space.
-You can actually save a lot of space and money by going digital.
+You will have fewer books in your bookshelves.
+Meaning that fewer books will have to catch the dust and dirt inside your space.
+You can save a lot of space and money by going digital.

 8. You are saving a lot of money.

-Physical books, may it be soft or hardbound, cost a lot of money because of the production of putting the words onto paper and eventually compiling the papers and turning it into a book.
+Physical books, whether it’s soft or hardbound, cost a lot of money because of the production of putting the words onto paper and eventually compiling the papers and turning them into a book.
 E-books are generally a lot cheaper than softbound or hardbound copies.